dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/routing.md

 Implement <xref:System.IDisposable> and dispose registered handlers to unregister them.
 For more information, see <xref:blazor/components/lifecycle#component-disposal-with-idisposable-and-iasyncdisposable>.

 In the following example, a location changing handler is registered for navigation events.
-Note that the component implements `IDisposable` and disposes the handler in its `Dispose` method.

 `Pages/NavHandler.razor`: